cudmore/triggercamera/docs/docs/index.md

 The Raspberry Pi runs Linux and like other operating systems including Microsoft Windows and Mac OS it is not real time.
 There will always be unpredictable delays in the detection and generation of GPIO pulses.
 If the detection of a fast pulse or the timing of a pulse is critical for an experiment it is strongly suggested to use a more precise microcontroller like an Arduino.

+The Raspberry Pi camera is not a high-end camera.
+It records compressed video files, it does not record single frames to a video file.
+If you require a camera that captures individual frames, you should buy a high-end camera.

+ - Saved video files are compressed with .h264
+ - Saved video files are split into two files (we will wrote code to combine them after a trial)
+ - Some frames will be late
+ - Some frames may be missed
+ - It is difficult to predict which frames will be late and/or missed

 See the [Analysis](index.md#analysis) section for example Python code to test the limits of this precision.

 <!--